Engineered wood flooring is a beautiful, durable flooring product that offers a few different installation options.

 Lay Down Underlayment

-Install the recommended underlayment for nail-down or floating-floor installation, as applicable.
+Install the recommended underlayment for nail-down or floating floor installations, as applicable.
 Standard underlayment for nail-down is builder's paper, rosin paper, or felt.
 Floating-floors typically require a foam underlayment that adds some cushion and helps dampen sound.

 Prepare for the First Row